wweiphy/CMSDAS-bbbbAnalysis/README.md

 ## Installing the repo
 1. Install the bbbbAnalysis code following the instructions [here](https://github.com/UF-HH/bbbbAnalysis), using the ``CMSDAS-exercise`` branch
 2. ``git clone https://github.com/l-cadamuro/CMSDAS-bbbbAnalysis``
+3. NOTE: the exercise works independently on SL6 and SL7.
+Installation instructions on the reference TWiki use the CMSSW version recommended for Run 2 data analysis (SL7), which is different from the one of the bbbbAnalysis above

 ## Preparing the input ntuples for the exercise